 For this blog post, we will keep using the above whoami container as an example.

-1. Log into Authentik as admin and visit the admin interface
+- Log into Authentik as admin and visit the

-3. Create a new provider via the button Create
+- Create a new provider via the button

-6. Choose an Authentication and Authorization flow.
-I recommend the explicit ones for the beginning.
-Explicit ones will show an additional weg page after authentication to users, stating to which service will be redirected.
-The other option will just redirect the user to the service without an additional info page.
+ones for the beginning.
+Explicit ones will show an additional web page after authentication to users, stating to which service they will be redirected.
+The other option will just redirect the user to the service without an additional info page. - Choose

 Setting up Applications

 After creating our first provider, we now have to create our application.
-Remeber, this is a 1:1 relationship.
+Remember, this is a 1:1 relationship.
 For each proxy service, we need one provider and one application.

 For this blog post, we will keep using the above whoami container as an example.

-1. Log into Authentik as admin and visit the admin interface
+- Log into Authentik as admin and visit the

-3. Create a new provider via the button Create
+- Create a new provider via the button

-6. Optionally upload an icon and change some settings under UI Settings
+- Optionally upload an icon and change some settings under

 Setting up Outposts

-After setting up an provider as well as an application, we have to onboard our application in the Authentik outposts.
+After setting up a forward-auth provider as well as an application, we have to onboard our application in the Authentik outposts.

-1. Log into Authentik as admin and visit the admin interface
+- Log into Authentik as admin and visit the

-3. Select the default outpost and the action edit
+- Select the default outpost and the action

-4. At Applications select all previously created applications.
+select all previously created applications.
 You can multi-select by holding SHIFT on your keyboard.
+The UI has changed in newer versions of Authentik and is now more intuitive to use. - At

 Create Azure App